 A few years ago, I started working as a brand ambassador, which is acting as the public face of a brand at events, after responding to a Craigslist ad.
 The ad stated that it was looking for friendly folks to pass out flyers for a concert and would pay $20 per hour.

 I started to look for more gigs as a brand ambassador and was surprised at how prevalent they are.
 You may have seen brand ambassadors at concerts, sporting events or grand openings, usually handing out free samples or coupons to passersby.
-Over the years, I’ve done promotions for big-name companies such as Starbucks, Columbia Sportswear, Chevrolet and more.See your free credit scores
+Over the years, I’ve done promotions for big-name companies like Starbucks, Columbia Sportswear, Chevrolet and more.See your free credit scores

 Brand ambassador gigs can last a few hours to several days.
 Typically, summer and holiday seasons are busy times for this type of work.
 Being a brand ambassador has helped me make an additional $7,000 each year for the past few years, and this only required me to work a few nights and weekends.
 I still work as a brand ambassador on occasion and use that income to fund specific goals.
 For example, all of my brand ambassador income this year funded a recent trip to Spain and Portugal.